tchying/tchying.github.io/wkrpt.md

 Things to note:
 <ul class="body">
-  <li> This report in no way represents something was submitted to the client; it is merely my attempt to apply my engineering knowledge to a real world problem in a standard deliverable format.
+  <li> This report in no way represents something was submitted to the client; it is merely my attempt to apply my engineering knowledge to a real world problem in a standard deliverable format.</li>
   <li> The report describes the calculation process in greater detail than normal.
-This is to fulfill the engineering design and analysis requirements of a work term report.
+This is to fulfill the engineering design and analysis requirements of a work term report.</li>
-  <li> Names, locations, and dates in the report have been altered to maintain client privacy.
+  <li> Names, locations, and dates in the report have been altered to maintain client privacy.</li>
-  <li> Only a selection of eight pages is presented below.
+  <li> Only a selection of eight pages is presented below.</li>
 </ul>